-To inform this work, the Independent Expert has held a series of consultations in different regions of the world devoted to particular thematic issues.
-Previous consultations have focused on procedural rights and duties in environmental policy making, the relationship between environmental protection and substantive rights and duties, environmental protection and the human rights obligations related to members of groups in vulnerable situations, how international institutions and mechanisms can integrate human rights with environmental protection, constitutional rights to a healthy environment, and the protection of environmental human rights defenders.
+To inform this work, the Independent Expert has held a series of consultations in different regions of the world devoted to particular sets of thematic issues.
+Previous consultations have focused on procedural rights and duties, the relationship between environmental protection and substantive rights and duties, environmental protection and the human rights obligations related to members of groups in vulnerable situations, how international institutions and mechanisms can integrate human rights with environmental protection, constitutional rights to a healthy environment, and the protection of environmental human rights defenders.

 This consultation builds on the previous consultations by continuing to examine the relationship between human rights obligations and environmental protection, with a focus on climate change.
-It also responds to the Human Rights Council resolution adopted in June 2014, which among other things encouraged special procedures mandate holders to give consideration to the issue of climate change and human rights within their respective mandates.
+It also constitutes a continuation of FES' efforts to foster dialog between experts addressing debates at the HRC and the UNFCCC respectively with the aim to strengthen the human rights dimension in climate change policies.

-Human rights and climate change
+Human Rights and climate change

 There can no longer be serious doubt that climate change, like other environmental harms, can and does interfere with the enjoyment of human rights recognized and protected by international law.
-The effects of climate change on human rights have been described by special rapporteurs appointed by the Human Rights Council, and the Council itself has repeatedly recognized the grave implications climate change has for human rights.
-A 2009 report prepared by the Office of the High Commissioner for Human Rights at the request of the Council detailed the adverse impacts of climate change on a spectrum of human rights, including the rights to life, food, water, the highest attainable standard of health, housing and self-determination.
+The effects of climate change on human rights have been described by special rapporteurs appointed by the Human Rights Council, the principal UN human rights body, and the Council itself has recognized the grave implications climate change has for human rights.
+The most detailed examination by a human rights body of the effect of climate change on human rights is a 2009 report prepared by the Office of the High Commissioner for Human Rights (OHCHR) at the request of the Human Rights Council.
+That report detailed the adverse impacts of climate change on a spectrum of human rights, including the rights to life, food, water, the highest attainable standard of health, housing and self-determination.